munificent/craftinginterpreters/book/closures.md

 ^code interpret-get-upvalue (1 before, 2 after)

 The operand is the index into the current function's upvalue array.
-So we simply look up the corresponding upvalue and dereference its value pointer to read the value in that slot.
-Writing is similar:
+So we simply look up the corresponding upvalue and dereference its location pointer to read the value in that slot.
+Setting a variable is similar:

 ^code interpret-set-upvalue (1 before, 2 after)

 We <span name="assign">take</span> the value on top of the stack and store it into the slot pointed to by the chosen upvalue.
-Just as with the instructions for local variables, it's important for these instructions to be fast.
+Just as with the instructions for local variables, it's important that these instructions are fast.
 User programs are constantly reading and writing variables, so if that's slow, everything is slow.
-And, as usual, the way we make them fast is by making them as simple as possible.
+And, as usual, the way we make them fast is by keeping them simple.
 These two new instructions are pretty good: no control flow, no complex arithmetic, just a couple of pointer indirections and a `push()`.

 <aside name="assign">